haturatu/cuckooget/README.md

 # cuckooget
 ## What
 A very fast website copy script using a cuckoo hash table.
 There are still many problems.
+I feel sad about disappearing websites, and I’m thinking of ways to save them even faster.
+Websites are our memories.

 ## Install
 deps